LaminSanneh/InternationalMoneyTransferApp_ReactNative/README.md

 # Project Name: Springboot and ReactNative Money Transfer Android Mobile and Web Application

-# This repo is the React Native Fromtend android app
+# This repo is the React Native android app
 ## Other Component Repos can be found below

 ## Important Links